 Calcium is an important component of both a dog and cat’s diet and is critical for their bones and teeth, as well as others like the nervous system and the heart.

-While most pet food recipes will likely contain a moderate portion of calcium from their base ingredients, some may not reach minimum required levels to be classed as ‘Complete and Balanced’ and so must supplement with ingredients like Dicalcium Phosphate.
+While most pet food recipes will likely contain a moderate portion of calcium from their base ingredients, some may not reach the minimum required levels to be classed as ‘Complete and Balanced’ by AAFCO and so must supplement with ingredients like Dicalcium Phosphate.

-The adding of select minerals in this manner is commonplace and is also done for several other critical minerals like Copper and Potassium.
+The addition of select minerals in this manner is commonplace and is also done for several other critical minerals like Copper and Potassium.

 There are some other forms of calcium that can be found in pet food recipes, including Calcium Carbonate, Calcium Pantothenate, and Calcium Iodate.

 At this time, we could find very little reliable information on the comparison of these ingredients and are not able to comment on why a pet food brand would choose Dicalcium Phosphate over other options.

 Are There Any Risks Associated With Dicalcium Phosphate?

 While there is very limited evidence or discussion online about the use of Dicalcium Phosphate, we could find some discussion around the fact that it is insoluble.

 This means that it can not absorb water as many other commonly added minerals can.
 Moreover, there are also claims it can calcify soft tissue and even lead to kidney stones.

 However, we could not find any reliable sources for this information.
 If you think this may affect your pets more than most, you may want to avoid the ingredient.